Wattnet: matching electricity consumption with low-carbon, low-water footprint energy supply: Methods

 Depending on the context, the footprint can be calculated considering the whole life-cycle of the consumed energy (including infrastructure building, transportation, maintenance, waste disposal, etc.) or, on the contrary, considering only the direct impact because of electricity generation.
 While the life-cycle approach typically takes into account the footprint caused over a wide span of time, which in the case of biomass can be decades or even centuries, the operational approach attempts to represent the footprint caused in a narrow time frame around the moment of electricity generation.
 In practice, this is translated into the use of factors that consider the whole life cycle or factors that account for only the step of energy production (i.e., combustion in the case of fossil fuels and biomass).
 In this work, only results from the operational point of view are shown, but it is important to note that Wattnet allows both approaches.

 Choosing appropriate factors is a crucial step, as the calculated CF and WF directly depend on them.
-The criteria used to select the factors' bibliographic sources aimed to minimize variety and homogenize the origin of them, ensuring that they come from relevant institutions or peer-reviewed articles.
+It is clear that the value of these factors will vary depending on factors like the age of the generation infrastructures, their efficiency or the inclusion of \ch{CO2} capture technologies.
+By the moment Wattnet uses averaged factors obtained from selected bibliographic sources under the criteria of minimizing variety and homogenizing the origin, ensuring that they come from relevant institutions or peer-reviewed articles.
 The selected factors with the bibliographic sources are presented in Tables \ref{tab:co2_impact_factors} and \ref{tab:water_use_impact}.

 As shown, only energy sources that involve combustion in their generation have operational \ch{CO2} emission factors.
 In the case of biomass, although it is combusted to generate electricity, it has been commonly considered ``carbon neutral'' as the carbon released during its combustion has previously been sequestered from the atmosphere by biomass and presumably will be sequestered again.
 The IPCC and other inventory guidelines distinguish between \ch{CO2} emissions from combustion (physical release of \ch{CO2}) and how that \ch{CO2} is accounted for in a national/climate inventory.
 The accounting treatment of biomass combustion is usually in the AFOLU (Agriculture, Forestry and Land Use) sector: removed/emerged emissions are recorded there \cite{IPCC2019Refinement_Vol2_Ch2}, which is why specific technology tables sometimes show ``n.a.'' (not applicable for reporting in that sector) \cite{IPCC2014_AR5_AnnexIII}.
 In this work, the operational approach considers direct emissions as a consequence of electricity generation; therefore, for the case of biomass, they have been obtained from the emissions factor from the stationary combustion of solid primary biomass \cite{IPCC2006_Vol2_StationaryCombustion} and applying an electricity conversion efficiency of \qty{35}{\percent}.